 - Hangovers are much, much worse on a low carb or keto diet, so be aware and be careful.

-- Replenishing electrolytes after a night out and before bed can help tremendously with avoiding a hangover the next day.
-This video will walk you through a quick and easy morning drink called Ketorade that is good for replenishment of electrolytes.
+- Replenishing electrolytes after a night out before bed can help tremendously with avoiding a hangover the next day.
+This video will walk you through a quick and easy morning drink called Ketorade that is great for replenishment of electrolytes.
 Ketorade is also an excellent morning drink for starting any day with energy.

 What kind of drinks are compliant with low carb?